• Skip to primary navigation

 See the recipe card for full information on ingredients and quantities.

-Hot to Make Krumkaker Norwegian Waffle Cookies
+📝 How to Make Krumkaker Norwegian Waffle Cookies

 Below are the step-by-step instructions and photos for how to make Krumkaker Norwegian Waffle Cookies.
-Be sure to see the photos on the different ways that you can shape the cookies.

 *Note that the recipe card with instructions and ingredient list is included further below these step-by-step photos.